The Vibrating Pillow Alarm Clock for A More Gentle Start to the Day

 - Other features

-Some vibrating pillow alarm clocks will also provide a radio or allow you to connect to your iPod.
-The iLuv device featured here is an example of this.
+Some vibrating pillow alarm clocks will also provide a radio or allow you to connect to your iPod or phone and others will even act as a charger for your device.
 Any good alarm clock will also offer a "snooze" function to allow you to sleep just a bit longer.

 Another useful feature for those with a significant hearing loss are signalers for when the phone rings or the doorbell is activated.
 These generally provide a flashing light so that you're aware you have callers.
 Some devices have these lights built-in, others connect to a lamp in your room.